 Python is a versatile programming language that offers a wide range of structures to store and manipulate data.
 One such data structure is a tuple.
-This article delves into the concept of tuples in Python, highlighting their advantages and showcasing various methods for performing operations on tuples.
+This article delves into the concept of basic tuple operations in python in Python, highlighting their advantages and showcasing various methods for performing operations on tuples or tuple functions in python.

 A tuple is an ordered collection of elements, enclosed in parentheses.
 Unlike lists, tuples are immutable, which means that once a tuple is created, its elements cannot be modified.
 Tuples can contain elements of different data types, such as integers, strings, floats, or even other tuples.